Symbolic Recovery of Differential Equations: The Identifiability Problem: Introduction

 \section{Introduction}

 For most of human history, scientists had to derive physical laws by hand.
-As the availability of data in physics is growing and artificial intelligence is becoming more powerful, engineers and physicists are aiming to apply machine learning to infer the governing laws from experimental data.
+As the availability of data in physics is growing and artificial intelligence is becoming more powerful, engineers and physicists are aiming to apply machine learning to infer not only specific parameters of the governing laws from experimental data \citep{alessandrini1986identification, acar1993identification, knowles2001parameter} but additionally the structure of the governing laws \citep{bongard2007lipson, brunton2016}.
+If this is done in a symbolic, i.e., human-readable form, this is often referred to as symbolic regression or symbolic recovery of governing equations.
 This has the potential to advance our modeling and understanding of complex dynamics across disciplines.
-Schmidt and Lipson \cite{schmidt2009lipson} accurately compute dynamics used in mechanics and biology in experiments.
-Xu et al. \cite{xu2020} display the ability to compute equations used in environmental science, fluid dynamics, high-energy physics, and electronic science.
-Moreover, Martius and Lampert \cite{martius2017lampert} were able to learn dynamics from atomic physics and robotics.
+The pioneering paper \citep{schmidt2009lipson}, e.g., accurately computes dynamics used in mechanics and biology in experiments. \citet{xu2020} display the ability to compute equations used in environmental science, fluid dynamics, high-energy physics, and electronic science.
+Moreover, \citet{martius2017lampert} were able to learn dynamics from atomic physics and robotics.

-The common assumption is always that the underlying physical law is described by a function, an ordinary differential equation (ODE), or a partial differential equation (PDE).
-In this paper we concentrate on methods, which take data from a solution $(u(t_i,x_j))_{ij}\subset\R$ of some ODE or PDE as input and output the corresponding differential equation.
+The common assumption in this field is that the underlying physical law can be described by a function or a differential equation.
+In this paper, we concentrate on the case that the physical law is described by a differential equation.
+Therefore, we focus on methods, which take data from a solution $(u(t_i,x_j))_{ij}\subset\R$ of some ordinary differential equation (ODE)

-Pioneering work in this field has been done, for instance, by Bongard and Lipson \cite{bongard2007lipson}, Schmidt and Lipson \cite{schmidt2009lipson} and Schmidt and Lipson \cite{schmidt2010lipson}, who applied genetic programming to compute the governing equations.
-In recent years, neural networks were incorporated into evolutionary algorithms to benefit from their expressiveness and differentiability and the ease to train them.
-Xu et al. \cite{xu2020}, for example, start with approximating the solution of some PDE with a neural network to generate more training data and stable derivatives for the genetic programming algorithm which then computes the corresponding PDE.
-Udrescu and Tegmark \cite{udrescu2020tegmark} and Udrescu et al. \cite{udrescu2020} approximate the governing equation first by a neural network to gain more insights about the function to be learned, which is then incorporated into the evolutionary algorithms.

-A different approach has been taken by Brunton et al. \cite{brunton2016} who introduced SINDy (Sparse Identification of Non-linear Dynamics).
-SINDy learns an ODE using sparse linear regression with a huge amount of features to retain the high expressivity of genetic programming but improve on its trainability.
-Rudy et al. \cite{Rudy2017DatadrivenDO} extended this method to PDEs and in Champion et al. \cite{champion2019} an autoencoder is first trained to learn the feature library.
-Hasan et al. \cite{Hasan2020} and Chen et al. \cite{chen2021} train again first a neural network to approximate the solution.
-Afterwards they utilize the neural network to deduce more training data and numerical derivatives for the linear regression.